- Vanguard is a pioneer of passive investing

 How it fits in a portfolio

-These funds don’t feature on the Wealth Shortlist as we currently have conviction in our existing multi-asset funds, and believe there are alternatives for passive global investment.
+These funds don’t feature on the Wealth Shortlist as we currently have conviction in our existing multi-asset funds and believe there are alternatives for passive global investment.

 Vanguard also has a trading analytics team, which is responsible for ensuring the funds buy and sell investments efficiently and at a competitive cost.
 This involves analysing data from different brokers and banks.
-Lower costs could help the underlying funds track their benchmarks as closely as possible.
+Lower costs should help the underlying funds track their benchmarks as closely as possible.

 The funds also invest into emerging markets.
 These companies have greater potential for growth over the long term but can increase the risk of the funds.